NeilJustice/FileArb/README.md

    [--random-letters]
 ```

-Program mode `create-text-file` creates at a specified `--target` directory a file containing `--lines` number of lines each containing `--characters` number of `'0'` characters per line or random capital letter characters if `--random-letters` is specified.
+`file arb create-text-file` creates at a specified `--target` directory a file containing `--lines` number of lines each containing `--characters` number of `'0'` characters per line or random capital letter characters if `--random-letters` is specified.

 `create-text-file` example on Linux: